Molcas/OpenMolcas/doc/source/users.guide/programs/surfacehop.rst

 :file:`RUNFILE`
   Surface hop information such as Amatrix and CI coefficients for previous steps are stored in this file.

+:file:`$Project.md.xyz`
+  Contains the geometry of every timestep in the dynamics, in standard xyz coordinates.

+:file:`$Project.md.energies`
+  Contains the Potential energy of the current active state, Kinetic energy, and Total energy of the system throughout the simulation, followed by the potential energies of all states in the dynamics.

 .. _UG\:sec\:surfacehop_inp: